openpatch/scratch-for-java/README.md

 Contributed Libraries may be downloaded separately and manually placed within the `libraries` folder of your Processing sketchbook.
 To find (and change) the Processing sketchbook location on your computer, open the Preferences window from the Processing application (PDE) and look for the "Sketchbook location" item at the top.

-By default the following locations are used for your sketchbook folder:
+By default, the following locations are used for your sketchbook folder:
   * For Mac users, the sketchbook folder is located inside `~/Documents/Processing`
   * For Windows users, the sketchbook folder is located inside `My Documents/Processing`

 Download Scratch from https://github.com/mikebarkmin/processing-library-scratch/releases/latest